Man looking at the views from Yosemite Point.

 • Utilize the free Yosemite Valley Shuttle System to avoid parking hassles.

-• Bears are active in May – store food/scented items properly and follow bear safety guidelines (bear spray in Yosemite is illegal).
+• Bears are active in May – store food/scented items properly and follow bear safety guidelines (bear spray in Yosemite is prohibited).

 • Explore the lesser-visited areas, such as Hetch Hetchy and Wawona.